SublimeLinter/SublimeLinter-golint/README.md

 This linter plugin for [SublimeLinter][docs] provides an interface to [golint](https://github.com/golang/lint).
 It will be used with files that have the “__syntax__” syntax.

+Golint is a tool for improving go code.
+It is _not_ for catching errors!
+It is probably best to use this linter in combination with the [go vet linter](https://github.com/SirReal/SublimeLinter-contrib-vet).

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here][installation].